tuliomitico/Meta-K-Clustering/README.md

-Meta K CLustering
+Meta K Clustering
 ===

 **Meta K Clustering** is Python tool for meta learning applied to clustering algorithms.
-It mix to concepts of auto learning given a dataset it predicts the most suitable cluster algorithm and number of clusters under characterization of the original data.
+It mix the concepts of auto learning given a dataset it predicts the most suitable cluster algorithm and the number of clusters under characterization of the original data.

 ## Story
 ___